qdmy/detectron2/INSTALL.md

 <details>
 <summary>
-C++ compilation errors from NVCC
+C++ compilation errors from NVCC / NVRTC; "Unsupported gpu architecture"
 </summary>

+A few possibilities:

-1. NVCC version has to match the CUDA version of your PyTorch.
+1. Local CUDA/NVCC version has to match the CUDA version of your PyTorch.
+Both can be found in `python collect_env.py`.

-2. NVCC has compatibility issues with certain versions of gcc.
-You sometimes need a different version of gcc.
+   When they are inconsistent, you need to either install a different build of PyTorch (or build by yourself) to match your local CUDA installation, or install a different version of CUDA to match PyTorch.

+2. Local CUDA/NVCC version shall support the SM architecture (a.k.a. compute capability) of your GPU.
+   The capability of your GPU can be found at [developer.nvidia.com/cuda-gpus](https://developer.nvidia.com/cuda-gpus).
+   The capability supported by NVCC is listed at [here](https://gist.github.com/ax3l/9489132).
+   If your NVCC version is too old, this can be workaround by setting environment variable `TORCH_CUDA_ARCH_LIST` to a lower, supported capability.

+3. The combination of NVCC and GCC you use is incompatible.
+You need to change one of their versions.
+   See [here](https://gist.github.com/ax3l/9489132) for some valid combinations.
+   Notably, CUDA<=10.1.105 doesn't support GCC>7.3.

-The CUDA/gcc version used by PyTorch can be found by `print(torch.__config__.show())`.
+   The CUDA/GCC version used by PyTorch can be found by `print(torch.__config__.show())`.

 </details>